vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ## Prior Art

-- Metrics link
+N/A.

 ## Alternatives

 Regarding the fact that we could ignore/drop incoming APM stats:

-- Either completely drop APM stats, but this is not really an option as it would lead to user experience degradation
+* Either completely drop APM stats, but this is not really an option as it would lead to user experience degradation
-- Or disable sampling on the `trace-agent` side and compute APM stats in the `datadog-trace` sink, this could work but this is a lot for a initial implementation (it would required plain ddsketch suppor on top of the computation logic) and to match the accuracy of current APM stats, Vector would have to receive 100% of traces, which may not always be possible.
+* Or disable sampling on the `trace-agent` side and compute APM stats in the `datadog-trace` sink, this could work but this is a lot for a initial implementation (it would required plain ddsketch suppor on top of the computation logic) and to match the accuracy of current APM stats, Vector would have to receive 100% of traces, which may not always be possible.
 But this would pave the wayfor generic APM stats computation wherever the traces come from.